-The cleaning staff will check weekly that the facility is in good condition and will report any damage to the Head.
+The cleaning staff will check weekly that the facility is in good condition and will report any damage directly to the Headteacher.

 Such damage will be repaired within two days, unless it represents a potential or actual hazard, when it will be repaired immediately.